Help and support

 Equality and diversity

 The council has a clear commitment to equality of opportunity and freedom from discrimination in all its services including employment.
-In December 2011 Cabinet agreed the council's revised approach to equality .
+In December 2011 Cabinet agreed to the council's revised approach to equality .
 This recognises that the diversity of our population and our workforce is a strength; valuing the differences between people and the ways that those differences can contribute to a richer, creative and more productive work environment.

 There is a large body of legislation and regulation which provides a range of individual protections including the Equality Act, the Part-time Workers Regulations, Rehabilitation of Offenders etc. All HR procedures have been written to reflect an employer's statutory responsibility on equal opportunities and the council's commitment to managing diversity.
-This includes the Respect at Work Policy which aims to address individual issues were they arise.
+This includes the Respect at Work Policy which aims to address individual issues where they arise.

-Southwark is committed to supporting staff groups and has a set of protocols for providing support, so that our approach is clear and transparent to all staff.
+Southwark is committed to supporting staff groups and has a set of protocols for providing support so that our approach is clear and transparent to all staff.

 Respect at Work